rohinp/rohinp.github.io/_posts/2022-12-10-FunctionsDay0.md

  Output: List of images which matched the given tag list.
 */
 def searchByTags(tags:List[String]):List[Image] = {
 /*
-   * Here we created a method using `def` keyword.
+Here we created a method using `def` keyword.
-   * Method's cannot be passed and returned like functions.
+Method's cannot be passed and returned like functions.
-   * But scala provides a way to convert methods to functions (ETA expansion, really not important as of now.), blurring the line between methods and functions.
+But scala provides a way to convert methods to functions (ETA expansion, really not important as of now.), blurring the line between methods and functions.
-   * May be for simplicity we can think those are same things with different syntax.
+May be for simplicity we can think those are same things with different syntax.
-   * */
+*/
- //write code.
 }
 //for comparison will write the doubleIt function with def keyword. def doubleIt(a:Int):Int = 2 * a